trahay/bbb-downloader/README.md

 This will play the recording in a browser running inside a Docker container, and will capture the video and sound of that browser windows.

+See this video for an explanation and demo: https://player.vimeo.com/video/420302036

 See https://github.com/elgalu/docker-selenium for more details on the docker image that pilots a web browser.